 A special section from Michael Breen

 Thanksgiving (or as it is known in our home, National Watch Mike Breen Eat A Whole Pumpkin Pie By Himself Day) is always a fantastic time to reflect and appreciate all that we have.
 So, as November rolls into Chrismakwanzakah time, I thought I would share an anecdote that illustrates why I am thankful (and proud) to have spent the past 16 summers at Camp Timberlane.
+So, it had been

 Three pitches, three swings, three strikes, and it was all over.
 Timmy began to kick at the dirt, mumbling to himself in frustration, even hitting his bat against his helmet.
 Now, while many teams would have turned their back on Timmy, scorning him for their loss, that Timberlane baseball squad was not many teams.
 Led by the counselor/coach, the entire team rushed around Timmy and started chanting his name, applauding him for the effort and the courage to step onto that plate.
 Timmy couldn’t help himself; surrounded by his friends, his teammates, all he could do was smile.
 Then, the bell rang and the team ran off to trampball, the game already a distant memory.